 The range of branded accessories accompanying the Traeger Timberline 850 is reasonable so I think it's fair to say that Traeger are here to stay.
 What we need to see now is whether the UK market is going to take to the electric pellet barbecue as an accepted method of outdoor cooking.

-If a pellet grill is what you're looking for then this Traeger is probably the best to arrive on the UK market this year.
+If a pellet grill is what you're looking for then this Traeger is probably the best to arrive on the UK market in 2017.

 In terms of overall performance, build quality, cost and manufacturer support then the Traeger Timberline 850 comes out well but if I were spending this sort of money I'd want to be able to do great steaks and crisp pizza.
 Consider Leif Grillson as an alternative.

 Many Amazon merchants pay us a small referral fee when you click this link and purchase from them...